 - The Sister Mary Josette Food Pantry is now open; Hours of operation are Tuesday, Wednesday and Thursday, 10 AM-3 PM.

 - Villa Maria announces more details about its reopening for the Fall 2020 semester: watch the video here.

 - Villa Maria lists Coronavirus Policies and Procedures: read them here.

 - The College announces its plan for a phased reopening of campus: read more here.

-- The Admissions and Financial Aid offices are closed to in-person visits, but are available to help via e-mail, phone, text, and video.
+- The Financial Aid Office is closed to in-person visits, but is available to help via e-mail, phone, text, and video.

 - All Student Services offices are operating remotely and available to help students.